geonetwork/core-geonetwork/software_development/DEVELOPMENT.md

 * ``JeevesDispatcherServlet`` takes care of dispatching requests to the spring-framework, from a ``TransactionTask`` allowing commit / rollback in the event of failure.
 * ``ApplicationContextHolder`` provides a thread local for the current spring `ApplicationContext`

-## Geonetwork
+## GeoNetwork

 The ``Geonetwork`` AppHandler:

 * Takes responsibility for setting up a wide range of low-level application components
 * A lot of the low-level GeoNetwork components (like ``SvnManager``) are configured here

-Jeeves provides a shared ``AppHandlerSerivceContext`` to ``GeoNetwork`` during initalization.
+Jeeves provides a shared ``AppHandlerSerivceContext`` to ``GeoNetwork`` during initialization.

 ## MonitorManager

-MoniorManager uses the ``yammer`` (now ``DropWizard``) metrics library, health checks and timers are scheduled to keeping tabs on the running GeoNetwork applicaiton.
+MonitorManager uses the ``yammer`` (now ``DropWizard``) metrics library, health checks and timers are scheduled to keeping tabs on the running GeoNetwork application.

-During initalziation ``MonitorManager`` defines its own ``monitorContext`` AppHandlerSerivceContext, which is used by Monitor tasks needing to make use of a ``ServiceContext`` to access utility methods.
+During initialization ``MonitorManager`` defines its own ``monitorContext`` AppHandlerSerivceContext, which is used by Monitor tasks needing to make use of a ``ServiceContext`` to access utility methods.
 This context is reclaimed during ``shutdown`` after all the monitors have been stopped.

 ## Transaction Manager

-``TransactionManager`` defines an execution mechaism for safely performing actions in the context of a long runnning transaction.
+``TransactionManager`` defines an execution mechanism for safely performing actions in the context of a long running transaction.

 * ``TransactionManager.runInTransaction(name, applicationContext, transactionRequirement, commitBehavior, transactionTask)``

-During the executation of the ``TransactionTasks`` event notifications are sent out for:
+During the execution of the ``TransactionTasks`` event notifications are sent out for:

 * ``NewTransactionListener``
 * ``BeforeCommitTransactionListener``